Protect Your Business with Cyber Liability Insurance Coverage

 - The cost of hiring outside vendors (such as attorneys) to manage the situation

-It’s important for companies to fully understand these expenses they could potentially encounter when facing cyber threats.
+It’s important for companies to fully understand these expenses they could potentially encounter when facing cyber fraud.

 Third-Party Coverage: